 A clinically-led partnership will see the Getting It Right First Time (GIRFT) programme working with other NHS organisations to enable better use of technology to improve patient safety in the use of medical devices.

-Following early discovery work, the Medical Device Safety Programme (MDSP) has been established to:
+Following early discovery work, the Medical Device Safety Programme (MDSP) will be established to:

 - accelerate the adoption of digital technology to improve the tracking and monitoring of medical devices in real time;